osgi/osgi.enroute.site/_source/_book/200-quick-start.md

 ## Debugging
 Of course OSGi enRoute will never let you down, you're live will be tranquil, and you can spend lots of time on the beach.
 Ehh, well we try but Watson is not that advanced yet and in the mean time you will have to do some debugging and diagnosing to make actual applications work.

 One of the great tools is the Apache Felix Web Console, especially with Xray.
-So double click the `hello.bndrun` file and add the `aQute.xray.plugin` to the `Run Requirements` control, and then hit `Resolve`.
+So double click the `hello.bndrun` file and add the `aQute.xray.plugin` to the `Run Requirements` control

+TODO There is a bug in Jetty, so for now you have to also add org.apache.felix.eventadmin to the initial requirements, this should in general not be necessary.

+Then hit `Resolve`.
 This will add a web server, Apache Felix Web Console, and XRay.
 Save the file, and then go to  [http://localhost:8080/system/console/xray](http://localhost:8080/system/console/xray).
 The user id password is, surprisingly innovative, `admin` and `admin`.
 The Apache Felix Web Console is an amazing tool, learn to use it.

-TODO There is a bug in Jetty, so for now you have to also add org.apache.felix.eventadmin to the initial requirements.

 ![Resolve tab](/img/book/qs/xray.jpg)

 ## Creating an Application

 Ok, this was fun.
 But how do we deploy this?
 Well, we can make this into an application, an executable JAR file.
 If you go to the `hello.bndrun`, the `Run` tab, then you see there is an `Export` button at the right top.
 This will ask you for what type of export (`Executable JAR`) and where to put it.
 For now, place it into the `/Ws/com.acme.prime/com.acme.prime.hello.provider/hello.jar` file.

 Since we are going to start the application outside Eclipse, now is a good time to kill the launched framework.